cjbell630/FNaF_Advance/notes-todo/notes.md

 ### Game Over Golden Freddy Jumpscare

-On the game over screen, after 10 seconds, there is a 1 in 10000 chance Golden Freddy will jumpscare the player.
+On the game over screen, after 10 seconds, every second there is a 1 in 10000 chance Golden Freddy will jumpscare the player.
 > NOTE: When does "10s" start?
 Is it at the static, at the game over text, Mike's death screen?

 ### Rare Bonnie Jumpscare

-TODO what triggers it?
+1/1000 chance on title after warning displayed.
+TODO potential trigger on game over?

 When triggered, the image is shown for 9.5s/570f, then for 0.5s/30f seconds the eyes are shown, then the player is taken to the title screen.